 – De-clutter, de-personalize, and clean house and yard to make it sale ready.
 Add plants inside and out.

-– Make small repairs or update, and touch up interior and exterior paint for fresh look.
+– Make small repairs or updates, and touch up interior and exterior paint for fresh look.
 Upgrade lighting.

 – Open up each space, including closets, and remove stuff/bulky furniture.
-Stage rooms in Seasonal colors.
+Stage/decorate rooms with Seasonal colors.

 – Add tech touches like a built-in USB wall charger for $20.00, or a luxury motion sensor faucet to bath or kitchen sinks for under $100.00.